polycfd/apecss/README.md

 - Viscoelastic media (Kelvin-Voigt, Zener, Oldroyd-B).
 - Lipid monolayer coating of the bubble as used for ultrasound contrast agents.
 - All ODEs are solved with an in-built 5th-order Runge-Kutta scheme with 4th-order error estimate, based on Dormand and Prince (1980).
-- APECSS has no external dependencies, aside from some common C headers (math.h, stdio.h, stdlib.h, string.h).
+- APECSS has no external dependencies, aside from the standard _math_ library and some common C headers (math.h, stdio.h, stdlib.h, string.h).

 ## Developers
 - [Fabian Denner](mailto:fabian.denner@ovgu.de) (principal developer, maintainer)